Gap Insurance Explained: What It Is, Cost & Do You Really Need It?

 Understanding the Gap Insurance Process

 When your vehicle is declared a total loss due to an accident or theft, your standard comprehensive or collision insurance pays only the car's actual cash value minus your deductible.
-If you owe more than this amount, you're responsible for the difference—unless you have what is gap insurance to protect you.
+If you owe more than this amount, you're responsible for the difference — unless you have gap insurance to cover you.

-Here's how does gap insurance work in practice: Suppose you financed a $30,000 vehicle with minimal down payment.
+Here's how gap insurance works in practice: Suppose you financed a $30,000 vehicle with a minimal down payment.
 After one year, your car is totaled in an accident.
-Your insurance company determines the actual cash value is $24,000, and after your car insurance deductible of $500, they pay $23,500.
+Your insurance company determines the actual cash value is $24,000, and after your deductible of $500, they pay $23,500.
 However, you still owe $27,000 on your loan.
 Without gap insurance, you'd need to pay the $3,500 difference out of pocket while also needing to purchase a replacement vehicle.
-With gap insurance, this $3,500 gap is covered.
+With gap insurance, that $3,500 gap is covered.

 When Gap Insurance Pays Out